Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Topological Data Analysis

-The \emph{Mapper Graph} is used for explorative data analysis: usually, one looks for \emph{flares} in the graph, that is, subpopulations of objects that are connected across several scales (intervals) and distinguished from the remaining objects on these scales.
+The Mapper graph is used for explorative data analysis: for example, one looks for \emph{flares} in the graph, that is, subpopulations of vertices that are connected to each other across several intervals and disconnected from all others vertices.
 One then analyzes these subpopulations (potentially with traditional data analysis methods) to find a reason for their distinctiveness.
+For some practical examples outside industry, see~\cite{lum2013}.
+Moreover, the Mapper graph can be feed to a \gls{ml} pipeline.
+Implementations of Mapper are freely available (see, for example,\ \cite{veen2019,tauzin2021}).

-To give an idea of how the method works in practice, we now describe a practical example taken from industrial manufacturing (c.f. \cref{sec:results}).
-The goal of~\cite{rivera-castro2019d} is to improve the state-of-the-art demand forecasting methods.
-The problem is the following: manufacturers have to forecast demand for their products and their (hierarchical) components.
-The frequency of demand of each component is a time-series, which can be labeled with the predicting models that work best for it.
-These times series can be assembled into a \emph{Mapper Graph} partitioned into clusters according to the best prediction model.
-Besides improving our understanding of prediction models, this method has the additional considerable advantage of allowing us to efficiently choose a predicting model for a new component by simply computing the cluster it belongs to.
+To give an idea of how the method works in practice, we now describe a practical example taken from industrial manufacturing (c.f. \Cref{sec:results}).
+The authors of~\cite{rivera-castro2019d} develop a demand-forecasting system of electronic components that uses Mapper to identify which forecasting model better predict the demand of a given component.
+This system is constructed in two steps: first a Mapper Graph is built using a training subset of components, and then the most fitting model for a new component is selected using this graph.

+The input data are time series encoding the demand of a given electronic component over a certain time span.
+A small fraction of the data is used as the training set.
+This fraction is preprocessed by computing the features describing each time series and its best forecasting model.
+The collection of time series features is the actual input for Mapper, which maps them using the first principal component as a filter function.
+After covering the image and clustering the preimages, we obtain a graph whose clusters represent electronic components whose demands behave similarly.
+These clusters are labelled with the forecasting models that works best for (the majority of) the electronic components in it.
+The resulting Mapper graph can then be used to predict the best model for new components.

+This prediction of a new, unknown component is performed as follows: the components features are calculated (as for the training sets).
+Then a $k$-nearest neighbor search is performed on the Mapper graph to find the nodes with similar features.
+The cluster with the lowest distance to the new component is assigned to it.
+The forecasting model of the assigned cluster is then applied to the new component.